-The qualifying exam is taken after all coursework is completed.
+The qualifying exam is taken after all coursework is complete.
 The exam has written and oral components.
-Students develop the parameters of the exam with their committee, which approves reading lists prepared by the student before the exam.
+Students choose two of three areas: theory, policy, and methods.
+They develop the parameters of the exams with their committee, which approves reading lists prepared by the student before the exam.
 All parts of the written exam must be passed before the student proceeds to the oral exam.
 The oral exam, based on the written portion, assesses the candidate’s readiness to commence dissertation research.

 In conjunction with her/his Graduate Advisor, each student identifies at least two other faculty members for the exam committee.
 At least two committee members must be GUS faculty, while the third must be a GUS faculty member or affiliated faculty member.
 The Graduate Advisor/Chair and all but one of the remaining members of the examination committee must approve in order for the student to pass.

 Students are expected to demonstrate breadth of knowledge and intellectual sophistication across more than one social science field.
 Students should be able to employ various theoretical approaches to interpret urban and regional patterns and to use data to illuminate concepts.
-Once the student has passed the exam (1 credit), s/he achieves candidacy.
-If the student fails the exam, s/he is given the opportunity to retake the exam, usually within a semester.
-If the student fails the second time, s/he is recommended for academic dismissal.
+Once the student has passed the exam (1 credit), s/he will achieve candidacy.
+If the student fails the exam, s/he will be given the opportunity to re-take the exam, usually within a semester.
+If the student fails the second time, s/he will be recommended for academic dismissal.

 The proposal defines the research problem, scholarly significance, pertinent literature, and methodology.
 It should contain an outline of the projected document and timeline for completing various tasks involved in the dissertation.
 Within one semester after finishing the qualifying exam, a candidate is expected to submit a 5-6 page preliminary dissertation proposal to the Doctoral Advisory Committee.
 Within one year of passing the qualifying exam, a candidate is expected to submit a more substantial proposal to the committee members.
 When the proposal is ready, the committee chair schedules a meeting of the committee.
 The student gives an oral presentation of the proposal; the committee members ask questions and give suggestions.
 The committee must approve the proposal and give specific instructions on how the student can improve it.
 After the meeting, the committee chair sends a letter to the department’s Graduate Director indicating whether it has been accepted (3 credits) or rejected, and summarizing comments from the overall committee.
 At that time, the student is scheduled to present her/his proposal at a departmental colloquium.

-The Graduate Advisor helps the student identify two additional faculty members for the Doctoral Advisory Committee.
+The Graduate Advisor will help the student identify two additional faculty members for the Doctoral Advisory Committee.